nmrf/sadata-user-manual/visitors/becoming-a-user.md

 ### 3.7 Becoming a User

-Visitors to Sadata may want to become Users at some point, in order to upload a report/date for a particular indicator within the National Implementation Plan.
+Visitors may want to become Users at some point, in order to upload a report/date for a particular indicator within the National Implementation Plan.
 E.g. an NGO who has conducted a human rights training program on the rights of person with disabilities would like it recorded in the National Plan.

 ##### Registration